Frank Okey

-Frank Okey (born Franciszek Krzysztof Okolowicz on December 16, 1919) is an American tennis and squash champion, born in Rochester, New York, whose career spanned from 1929 until 1999.
+Frank A. Okey (born Franciszek Krzysztof Okolowicz, December 16, 1919 – December 23, 2023) was an American tennis and squash champion, born in Rochester, New York, whose career spanned from 1929 until 1999.
 Okey won between 200 and 250 tennis tournaments between 1949 and 1999, including wins from throughout western New York State, Florida, and other regional, national, and international circuits.
 His local achievements in tennis include 85 tournament wins in the Rochester District Tennis Championships.

 Tennis career highlights

 Okey was the first native of Rochester, New York ever to play in the U.S. National Tennis Championships (US Open, 1952, Forest Hills, New York) where he was matched in the main draw against "America's chief hope" in the tournament--Vic Seixas.
 Okey won several Canada and Bermuda National Seniors titles between 1965 and 1975.
 His best national (United States Tennis Association) ranking was 5th between 1999 and 2004 in the Men's 80s singles.
 In his final tournament in 1999, he beat the Wimbledon Champion Gardnar Mulloy on grass in Orange NJ (6–3, 6–3).
 Other notable tournament opponents include Bobby Riggs.